Juggern4ut/cyberSecurityProjectMeier/README.md

 ### Installation:

-No further installation is required, you can start the server by running the command `python manage.py runserver` and view it on [http:127.0.0.1:8000]()
+One of the flaws requires the package "django-ratelimit" to be installed, you can do so by running the following command: `pip install django-ratelimit`.
+Other than that no further installation is required, you can start the server by running the command `python manage.py runserver` and view it on [http:127.0.0.1:8000]()

 Logins for the frontend are: